 CAUTION!
 Lye is a strong alkaline solution, highly soluble in water.
 Wear protective clothing, goggles and gloves when using lye.
 If it contacts skin, it can cause burns or blisters.
 If you happen to get a lye burn, pour white vinegar on the burn to neutralize the lye.
 If you spill the lye, wipe the area with generous amounts of white vinegar to be sure all lye is neutralized.

 Goats milk soap has natural vitamins A, B, C, D, E, K!
 It can be made with gentle, natural, ingredients.
 There's no parabens and no damaging sulfates in this homemade soap!
 Instead of cheap, foaming, agents, natural coconut oil generates lather instead.

 This homemade soap can be handcrafted with fragrances, using natural essential oils.
 Maybe you'd prefer orange or spearmint.
 There are endless fragrant possibilities!
 CAUTION!
 Essential oils are potent chemicals!
 They should always be diluted!
 Understand essential oils before making soap!
 Some prefer an unscented soap, instead.

-If you're battling acne tea tree oil, honey, oatmeal, aloe vera and other natural ingredients can be added to goats milk soap.
+If you're battling acne tea, tree oil, honey, oatmeal, aloe vera and other natural ingredients can be added to your goats milk soap recipe.